AsianPassion/UniMelb-Data-Science/README.md

 ## About Me
 - Data Engineer, Consultant at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
-- Tutor/Demonstrator for Foundations of Computing (COMP10001) and Algorithm & Data Structures (COMP20003)
+- Tutor for Applied Data Science, Foundations of Computing, and Algorithms & Data Structres
 - Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and as a Data Analyst.
 - I also love developing assorted Python scripts *to automate the boring stuff*
+- Strongly believes that sharepoint databases and anything resembling Microsoft Power Automate should cease to exist

 Lastly, if ya liked this guide / repository, please leave a cheeky star so I know it's worth keeping updated and online!